What is diversity and difference?

 Accessible reading formats

 Are your written materials available in a range of different formats?
 Think about easy read, large print, braille.
-You don't have to make all your materials available in all different formats, but you should have a process in place to ensure you can provide them within reasonable time should anyone ask for them.
+You don't have to make all your materials available in all different formats, but you should have a process in place to ensure you can provide them within a reasonable time should anyone ask for them.

-Shaping your activities / events
+Shaping your activities or events